ncchubb/TVP/README.txt

 #
 # First, take the "TVP-Mass-Shooter-Batabse-Version-2.xlsx"
 # and copy the second line.
 Past it in the first line.
-# Delete the first line.
+# Now delete the second line.
 All of the information
 # on the first line is descriptive of categories that are
 # already described efficiently in the Codebook.
 This is
 # helpful for doing swifter data analysis by eliminating an
 # extra header when we read it into R or other data analysis
-# tool other than Excel.
+# tool.
 #
 # I also renamed the 'Case #' variable to 'case_num'.
 This
 # parses easier in UTF-8 and would be difficult to work with